 a) No student is required to take more than two hour examinations in one day.
 By the same token, a maximum of two hour examinations is not considered unreasonable, and a student may not be excused from an examination on the grounds that he or she has two on one day.
 If a student has more than two examinations on one day the Dean of Student Affairs will make the necessary arrangements.

 b)A faculty member has the option to require an excuse from the Dean’s Office before giving a make-up of an hour examination.

 No student is required to take an examination or fulfill other scheduled course requirements on recognized religious holidays or Martin Luther King, Jr. Day.
 Instructors are encouraged to avoid scheduling examinations on major religious holidays.
 Students are expected to declare their intention to observe religious holidays at the beginning of the semester.
 A list of holidays will be provided each year by the Dean of Student Affairs.

 a) Formal examinations must be given according to the schedule published each semester by the Office of the Registrar.

 b) No examinations may be given nor extra classes scheduled during Reading Period.

 c) A student with three final examinations in two days may reschedule one for a date mutually agreeable to the student and the instructor.
-Other changes may be made for emergencies or for educational desirability, but only with approval of the Dean’s Office.
+Other changes may be made for emergencies or for educational desirability, but only with approval of the Office of the Dean of Student Affairs.

 d) All academic work, except for final examinations, final papers, final lab reports, and final projects, is due on or before the last day of classes.